MalcolmMielle/sketch_map_matching/README.md

 * Finally a GraphMatcher compare to SketchMap to figure out the best matching.

-# How are the voronoi lines extracted ?
+## How are the voronoi lines extracted ?

-Although, several method to extract Voronoi Lines exists as the [EVG Thin](http://openslam.informatik.uni-freiburg.de/evg-thin.html), I found this method to be more efficient and faster.
+I use the Voronoi extraction from [VoDiGrEx](https://github.com/MalcolmMielle/VoDiGrEx).
+Although, several method to extract Voronoi Lines exists as the [EVG Thin](http://openslam.informatik.uni-freiburg.de/evg-thin.html), I found this method to be more efficient and faster, for all the reasons listed in this [blog post](https://malcolmmielle.wordpress.com/2017/03/10/voronoi-diagram/).
 Plus, it does not remove some of the lines that are removed by EVG.
-The only problem is that there is a lot of noise when using it a sketch maps.
-Indeed, lots of curvature == lots of lines.

-## If you have a perfect building map :
+### If you have a perfect building map :

 By perfect, we consider all building map with straight corridors.
 The method is as such :